NEW YORK (AP) — More playmakers, better depth and flashy speed had the New York Jets feeling optimistic about their offense.

-New York kept the big guys up front fresh, rotating nine players throughout the game.
+New York did it by keeping the big guys up front fresh, rotating nine players throughout the game.
 Quinnen Williams led the way, playing 36 of 56 defensive snaps.

 WHAT NEEDS HELP

 The offensive line.
-It has been shuffling since the summer because of injuries, but it looked porous at times while consistently being unable to protect Flacco or give him enough time to make plays.
-The offensive line allowed 11 pressures, and Flacco was sacked three times.
+It has gone through some shuffling since the summer because of injuries, but it looked porous at times while consistently being unable to protect Flacco or give him enough time to make plays.
+The offensive line allowed 11 pressures and Flacco was sacked three times.